eicrud/eicrud/docs/client/setup.md

 ## Dynamic client

-You can make the client dynamic by defining a wrapper class.
+You can make the client dynamic by putting it in a wrapper class.
 ```typescript
 import { ClientConfig, ClientStorage, CrudClient } from "@eicrud/client";